4 July 2026

 Kraków as a Laboratory for Elections in the Age of GenAI

 Additionally, there is a unique political context.
-In the local referendum on 24 May 2026, the voter turnout for the vote on the recall of the mayor of Kraków was 29.99% — enough for the referendum to be valid and decisive.
-In the parallel vote regarding the recall of the City Council, the turnout was 29.97%, meaning the statutory threshold was not met.
+In the local referendum on 24 May 2026, the turnout for the vote on the recall of the mayor of Kraków was 29.99% — enough for the referendum to be valid and decisive.
+In the parallel vote concerning the recall of the City Council, the turnout was 29.97%, meaning the statutory threshold was not met.
 The difference is seemingly minimal, but the political consequences are entirely different. source: City of Kraków

 Kraków also has recent experience of very close competition.
 In the second round of the presidential elections in 2024, Aleksander Miszalski received 51.04% of the votes, while Łukasz Gibała received 48.96%.
 According to reports based on PKW data, the difference was 5,434 votes. source: Rzeczpospolita